-“It is by far the steepest vineyard I have ever worked in, and also the most visually spectacular,” says vineyard manager Sam Turner, referring to Paratus.
+“It is by far the steepest vineyard I have ever worked in, and also the most visually spectacular,” says vineyard manager Mark Oberschulte, referring to Paratus.
 This dramatic slope only begins to tell the story of what makes the Jennings family's Mount Veeder vineyards — made up of a mere 12 acres of cabernet sauvignon in a county with tens of thousands under vine — a standout.

 Paratus lies on a terraced hillside, surrounded by forests of giant redwood, oak and madrone trees.
 With its slopes angling up to 30 degrees-plus and an east-facing orientation, the vineyard is often bathed in sunshine, even in the mornings when the valley below is blanketed in fog.
-The elevation, ranging from 1,100 to 1,400 feet above sea level, serves to keep temperatures in check.
+The elevation, ranging from 1,000 to nearly 1,600 feet above sea level, serves to keep temperatures in check.
 The fact that afternoon highs are often 10 to 15 degrees below those in the valley stretches out the growing season and greatly enhances the flavor of the grapes grown there.

 Three million years ago, the earth’s geological forces piled up seabed soils and volcanic rock to form the Mayacamas Range, of which Mount Veeder is a part.
 Over time, some of that soil has slid down, spreading over the mountain’s slopes in patches.
 The vines at Paratus, on rootstock planted in the early 1980s, reach deep into this spare soil that makes up the mountain’s crust, seeking moisture from an underground aquafer that stores Napa’s lashing winter rains in its reservoirs.
 Pipes, drippers and electric-powered pumps are thus rendered unnecessary.
 This dry-farming method, a rare practice in Napa, produces small, dark berries of great intensity, a hallmark of Paratus.